tudohuang/Harry-Potter-Spell-Recognition-AI/README.md

 The AI model uses PyTorch, a cool deep learning framework I learned.
 It uses something called a Convolutional Neural Network (CNN) to learn and recognize the spell shapes.

+## Usage

+Use the gui5(ard_beta).py, then you can try the power of this AI

+# Warning

+Be sure to type the correct path of the model when the computer ask your path

 ## Training the Model

 I trained the model on a bunch of spell images that I labeled myself.
 The dataset has lots of examples of each spell, with different handwriting styles and variations.
 The better and more diverse the training data, the smarter the model becomes!